romantudorofficial/University_GameDesign/README.md

 - open the "bario" folder
 - open the terminal
+- run the "python Bario.py" command to run the game
-- run the "python main.py" command
+- run the "python -m PyInstaller --onefile --windowed Bario.py" command to create an executable

 ## Work Progress